Coaches and Directors

 John McGough Head Coach

-Coach McGough has over 30 years of coaching experience.
-He is an American Swimming Coaches Association Level 5 coach, the highest attainable level certified by his professional organization.
-Coach McGough has a Master of Science degree in Exercise Physiology from Auburn University.
+With over 30 years of coaching experience, Coach McGough is a distinguished American Swimming Coaches Association (ASCA) Level 5 coach—the highest certification attainable in his profession.
+He holds a Master of Science degree in Exercise Physiology from Auburn University, bringing a deep understanding of athletic performance and training principles to his coaching.

-When he is not coaching, he enjoys spending time with his wife, Julie, and his two sons, Jacob and Caleb.
-Jacob swam at Purdue University and Caleb swam at Fresno Pacific University.
+Beyond the pool, Coach McGough enjoys spending time with his wife, Julie, and their two sons, Jacob and Caleb.
+Both followed in their father’s footsteps as competitive swimmers—Jacob at Purdue University and Caleb at Fresno Pacific University.

 Sammie Hashbarger Assistant Coach